Skip to main content

 Why the Transition Period Matters

-Pets are creatures of habit, and any change to their feeding routine can cause anxiety or reluctance.
-Rushing the transition to an automatic feeder is the number one reason pet parents give up on them.
-A gradual, patient approach ensures your pet associates the new feeder with positive experiences, not stress.
-Most pets fully adapt within 7-10 days when you follow the right steps.
+Pets are creatures of habit.
+A gradual, patient approach ensures your pet associates the new feeder with positive experiences.
+Most pets fully adapt within 7-10 days.

 Step-by-Step Transition Guide